io-aero/io-template-lib/docs/source/Makefile.md

 7. **Docformatter**: Ensures docstrings adhere to PEP 257 standards, increasing documentation quality and readability.

-8. **Mamba**: Manages isolated environments with different dependencies, ensuring compatibility across development, testing, and production setups.

-9. **Mypy**: Enforces type hints across the codebase, reducing runtime errors and improving code clarity.
+8. **Mypy**: Enforces type hints across the codebase, reducing runtime errors and improving code clarity.

-10. **Nuitka**: Compiles the codebase to C, creating optimized binaries.
+9. **Nuitka**: Compiles the codebase to C, creating optimized binaries.
 While helpful, it may be optional depending on the library’s distribution needs.

-11. **Pylint**: A linter for enforcing coding standards and detecting potential issues in the code.
+10. **Pylint**: A linter for enforcing coding standards and detecting potential issues in the code.
 It complements `ruff` but may be redundant if `ruff` alone meets project needs.

-12. **Pytest**: The primary testing tool, with flexible configurations for unit and integration testing.
+11. **Pytest**: The primary testing tool, with flexible configurations for unit and integration testing.

-13. **Ruff**: A high-performance linter that can serve as a faster alternative to `Pylint` for common linting tasks.
+12. **Ruff**: A high-performance linter that can serve as a faster alternative to `Pylint` for common linting tasks.

-14. **Sphinx**: Generates high-quality documentation from code and docstrings, ideal for library documentation.
+13. **Sphinx**: Generates high-quality documentation from code and docstrings, ideal for library documentation.

-15. **Vulture**: Detects unused code, keeping the codebase lean by identifying and flagging dead code.
+14. **Vulture**: Detects unused code, keeping the codebase lean by identifying and flagging dead code.

 ### Necessity and Potential Redundancies